 • younger children are less likely to become unwell if infected with Coronavirus

 • Limiting the number of children returning reduces the size of groups meeting each other.

 • There is also evidence of detrimental impact, time away from education can have on children.

-This approach is in line with other countries across Europe who have begun to re-open pre-schools.
 Approaches between countries will vary slightly depending on their public health circumstances.

 • Staff and children should not attend if they have symptoms or are self-isolating due to symptoms in their household.